jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-In Reason's case, there isn't much to the tooling.
-The most supported setup is VSCode + the VSCode Reason plugin.
+In Reason's case, tooling is very easy to setup.

-The official setup guide works perfectly well to setup a new project.
-Install an npm package, start webpack and you're off to the races.
+The official setup guide is about 4 lines - install an npm package, start webpack and you're done.

+I would also recommend using VSCode + the VSCode Reason plugin - it is the most supported editor for Reason.

 :::

 ------------------

-### Learning Reason
+### Learning Outline

-* Programming in the large
+* **Programming in the large**
   * modules

 ::: notes

 The third thing to know is to how to Program in the Large.

 Have you ever been in a place where you know a thing - a language or a library - but you're not yet confident to use it in production?

 The missing thing usually is not knowing how to fit things into a larger canvas.
 In the case of Reason, the only construct you need to know is  the `module`.
 It is very similar to regular JS modules -- you can put a bunch of functions together, expose only a few public ones, and that's it.